Norwest, New South Wales: Road

 Windsor Road connects Norwest to Baulkham Hills, Parramatta and Sydney from the eastern end of the suburb.
 Within the suburb, Norwest Boulevard connects Norwest with Bella Vista, the Westlink M7 and Old Windsor Road, which connects Norwest with other locations such as Penrith, Liverpool and Campbelltown.

 Metro

-Norwest is serviced by Norwest Metro Station which is located on the Northwest line of the Sydney Metro.
-Opened in 2019, the station links Norwest to locations between Tallawong and Chatswood stations.
-The line will be extended by 2024 through the City and to Bankstown via the existing Bankstown railway line.
+Norwest is serviced by Norwest metro station which is located on the Northwest line of the Sydney Metro.
+Opened in 2019, the station links Norwest to locations between Tallawong and Sydenham stations.
+The line will be extended in 2026 through the City to Bankstown via the existing Bankstown railway line.

 Buses

-Norwest is serviced by multiple bus routes run by Hillsbus and Busways.
+Norwest is serviced by multiple bus routes run by CDC NSW and Busways.
 These include: